NEREUScode/CSVAnalyzer/README.md

 # CSVAnalyzer

 CSVAnalyzer is a graphical user interface (GUI) application that processes CSV files, filters data based on user inputs, and generates a PDF report with a time series plot.
-It provides an intuitive and user-friendly way to analyze and visualize data.
+It provides an intuitive and user-friendly way to analyze and visualize data. (make sure that the zip contains files not folders ,and the files are .csv)

 ## Features